 History of National Foster Care Month

-For more than 100 years, the Children's Bureau has worked to assist children and youth in foster care; engage youth in decisions that affect their lives; and support foster families, kinship caregivers, child welfare professionals, and others who help these children.
+Throughout its 106-year history, the Children's Bureau has worked to assist children and youth in foster care; engage youth in decisions that affect their lives; and support foster families, kinship caregivers, child welfare professionals, and others who help these children.

 - Before the creation of the Children's Bureau in 1912, child welfare and foster care were mainly in the hands of private and religious organizations.